 Maintaining (or increasing) Star Ratings is an important strategy in the competitive MA market, as these ratings directly impact plan revenue.

-According to a simulation, CMS expects about 2% of contracts to gain one-half Star and 13% of contracts to lose one-half Star as a result of replacing the current system with the HEI.
+According to a simulation, CMS expects about 2% of contracts to gain one-half Star and 13% of contracts to lose one-half Star as a result of replacing the current system with the Health Equity Index.
 CMS expects this change to result in program savings of $670 million for the federal government in 2028, driven by a reduction in rebate dollars.

 “To succeed under this new structure, Medicare Advantage plans will need to understand their vulnerable populations and deliver targeted, high-impact services to close the gaps that impact health equity,” said Shah.